Hillsborough heiress murder trial: District attorney will not retry Kaveh Bayat for killing of Keith Green

 REDWOOD CITY, Calif.
 (KGO) -- The San Mateo County District Attorney's Office has announced it will not retry Kaveh Bayat for the 2016 killing of Keith Green.

-Bayat is the former boyfriend of Hillsborough heiress TIffany Li.
-The former couple stood trial for killing Keith Green, the father of Li's children, in 2016.
+Bayat is the former boyfriend of Hillsborough real estate heiress Tiffany Li.
+They were both charged with the murder of Keith Green, Li's former lover and father of her two children.

 Take a look at the latest stories and videos about the death of Millbrae father Keith Green.